 (1) Programs not requiring board review and approval.
-A program provided or approved by any of the following providers shall be deemed to be relevant to the practice of professional art therapy and shall be approved without further review by the board:
+A program provided or approved by any of the following providers shall be relevant to the practice of professional art therapy and shall be approved without further review by the board:

 (a) The American Art Therapy Association, Inc. or any of its state affiliates;